microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 `REACT_SYNC_METHOD` attaches to a function.
 Such function is exposed in the TurboModule to JavaScript.
-There is no guarantee about in which thread this function will be called.
+Such function will be called synchronously from the JS thread.

 The syntax of `REACT_SYNC_METHOD` is `REACT_SYNC_METHOD(method, [optional]methodName)`